Quantum Scrambling and State Dependence of the Butterfly Velocity: Proof of the bound

 for $\kappa_1, \kappa_2 > 0$ and $\|h^\alpha\| \equiv \sup_{\by \in \L} \|h^\a_\by\|$ at $t \to \infty$,

 \end{corollary}

-If we assume that the growth rate of OTOC does not depend on choices of operators, i.e., the growth rate in (\ref{eq:asym}) is $\lambda_{O_1 O_2}(\bv; \rho)$, same as that of $\mathcal{C}_{ O_1 O_2}(\bv t, t; \rho)$, this corollary shows that if $\partial_J v_B \to \infty$ at zero temperature for some coupling $J$ in the Hamiltonian, there must be a quantum phase transition at which the system becomes gapless.
+If we assume that the growth rate of the OTOC does not depend on choices of operators, i.e., the growth rate in (\ref{eq:asym}) is $\lambda_{O_1 O_2}(\bv; \rho)$, the same as that of $\mathcal{C}_{ O_1 O_2}(\bv t, t; \rho)$, this corollary shows that divergence of $\partial_J v_B$ at zero temperature pinpoints quantum phase transitions at which the system becomes gapless.
 Indeed, if to the contrary the system is gapped, as observed in Fig.\,\ref{fig:dvb} and discussed in the main text, the first term on the right side of (\ref{ineq:boundJ}) is expected to vanish at zero temperature so the right-hand side of (\ref{ineq:boundJ}) should be finite, contradicting the divergence of $\partial_J v_B$ via an inequality similar to (\ref{ineq:lv}).
-Cusps of chaos characteristics are observed at quantum critical points in e.g. \cite{ling2017holographic, sahu2018scrambling}.
+Cusps of scrambling characteristics are indeed observed at quantum critical points in e.g. \cite{ling2017holographic, sahu2018scrambling}.